openstack/openstack-manuals/doc/common/glossary.rst

       Lower power consumption CPU often found in mobile and embedded devices.
 Supported by OpenStack.

+   Aetos

+      The aetos service provides a multi-tenancy layer and OpenStack authentication for Prometheus.
+Part of the OpenStack :term:`Telemetry service <Telemetry service (telemetry)>`.

    alert

       The Compute service can send alerts through its notification